sr320/course-fish310-2015/Resilience Project/QP-lab-B-worksheet.md

 ##Class Experiment
+~Class Discussion~

-What equipment do you need for your experiment?
+- What equipment do you need for your experiment?

-How long is your treatment time?
+- How long is your treatment time?

-What are your treatment levels?
+- What are your treatment levels?

 ##Group Measurements
+~Team Discussion~

+- What is your group's hypothesis about this experiment

+- What will your group measure?

+- What will this measurement tell you about the animals reaction to stress?

+- What equipment will you need to make these measurements?